laurentj/slimerjs/README.md

 It is a tool like [PhantomJs](http://phantomjs.org/), except that it runs Gecko instead of Webkit, and it is headless when using Firefox 56+.
+It can be used with Firefox 59.

+**Higher version of Firefox is not supported and probably will not be supported in the future, as the development is suspended for now**.

 SlimerJS provides the same API of PhantomJS.
 The current version of SlimerJS is highly compatible with PhantomJS 2.1.